End User Agreement

 If an intended pay-out recipient does not have an AO Pay account, as applicable, they can claim the pay-out by opening one.
 Any pay-outs that are not claimed by the intended recipient within thirty (30) days will be refunded to you.
 We are not liable for amounts sent in error through AO Pay Pay-outs, and we will have no responsibility to reverse any pay-outs.

 AO Pay Pay-outs is built for customers with multiple, bulk, and recurring payment needs.
 If you wish to make one-off payments, please use the AO Pay services intended for that purpose.
-We may add restrictions at any time at our sole discretion.
+We will notify you in writing 24 hours before we add reasonable and lawful restrictions at our sole discretion.

 You are solely responsible for ensuring that each of your pay-out recipients has opted in to receive payments from you through the applicable services and has agreed to be contacted by email or message, as applicable.
 By using the AO Pay Pay-outs service, you represent and warrant that the emails or phone numbers you use to contact your customers were provided to you by each pay-out recipient, and that your use of the services to contact your customers complies with applicable laws and regulations.
 You understand that AO Pay Pay-outs is only intended to facilitate bulk payments and transactions and may not be used to send marketing messages for your business.